bredamatt/cardano-notes/revealjs/Blockchain/threat-models-and-security.md

 ## How does Cardano provide secure transactions?

-TODO: not sure what they mean by this question
+TODO: not sure what they mean by this question (hashing?)